magento/devdocs/src/guides/v2.2/javascript-dev-guide/javascript/js_mixins.md

 #### Extend JS Function

-The use-case for the JavaScript mixin when the base JavaScript file returns a function.
-One more example where a wrapper is necessary.
 The following is an example of a mixin that adds additional functionality to the [proceed to checkout function][].

 **File:** `OrangeCompany/Sample/view/frontend/web/js/proceed-to-checkout-mixin.js`